arnauddorgans/TabBarController/README.md

 You can set up a TabBarController directly from your storyboard, to do it :

-- Add a UIViewController on your storyboard and subclass it with TabBarController
+- Add a UIViewController on your storyboard and make it inherits from TabBarController
 <img src="https://github.com/arnauddorgans/TabBarController/blob/master/Images/storyboard0.png" width="250">

-- Change the storyboardSeguesCount attribute
+- Change the TabBarController's storyboardSeguesCount attribute
 <img src="https://github.com/arnauddorgans/TabBarController/blob/master/Images/storyboard1.png" width="250">

 - Add custom segues that inherit from TabBarSegue